vvoelz/biceps/doc/source/installation.rst

 We recommend that you install ``BICePs`` with ``conda``. ::

-  $ conda install -c conda-forge BICePs
+  $ conda install -c conda-forge biceps

 You can install also ``BICePs`` with ``pip``, if you prefer. ::

-  $ pip install BICePs
+  $ pip install biceps

 Conda is a cross-platform package manager built especially for scientific